 Even if you’re not a major A$AP Rocky fan, you may have seen the video of him getting into a huge fight while visiting Stockholm, Sweden, at the end of June.
-Since the incident occurred, A$AP was arrested, the video has amassed thousands of shares on social media, fellow rappers are boycotting Sweden, and there are a bunch of worrying reports of him being held in an “inhumane, disease-ridden” facility, which is currently being disputed.
+Since the incident occurred, A$AP was arrested, the video has amassed thousands of shares on social media, fellow rappers boycotted Sweden, there were a bunch of worrying reports of him being held in an “inhumane, disease-ridden” facility.

-It’s all been really confusing, so here’s everything you need to know about the “F*ckin’ Problems” singer’s current legal drama and those solitary confinement rumors.
+It’s all been really confusing, so here’s everything you need to know about the “F*ckin’ Problems” singer’s current legal drama, those solitary confinement rumors, and his guilty verdict.

 “SO A FEW DRUG ADDICTS ARE NOT MY FANS, WE DONT KNOW THESE GUYS AND WE DIDNT WANT TROUBLE, THEY FOLLOWED US FOR 4 BLOCKS, AND THEY WERE SLAPPING GIRLS BUTTS WHO PASSED, GIVE ME A BREAK”